Things to consider

 Further north there are ice camps where you can catch sight of the elusive narwhal or 'Unicorns of the Sea' as they follow the ice edge during May and June.
 These trips also offer the chance of polar bears and beluga in one of the remotest corners on the planet.

-Churchill whale watching trips
+Canadian Arctic whale watching trips

 Fly deep inside the Arctic Circle to a remote tented lodge offering outstanding opportunities for close interaction with Beluga whales, as part of a very special overall Arctic experience.
 Run by polar explorer Richard Weber, it's perfect for wilderness lovers.…